 Relationships mean servitude.

-I cannot be fully myself and be accepted.
+I can’t be fully myself and be accepted.

 I need to earn love.